ndsev/zswag/README.md

 ## C++ Client

-The generic C++ client talks to any zserio service that is running via HTTP/REST, and provides an OpenAPI specification of it's interface.
+The generic C++ client talks to any zserio service that is running via HTTP/REST, and provides an OpenAPI specification of its interface.
-The C++ client is based on the [ZSR zserio C++ reflection](https://github.com/klebert-engineering/zsr) extension.
+When using the C++ `OAClient` with your zserio schema, make sure that the flag `-withTypeInfoCode` is passed to the zserio C++ emitter.

 ### Integration Example